Francis of Assisi: Main writings

 For a complete list, see The Franciscan Experience.

 Francis is considered the first Italian poet by some literary critics.
-He believed commoners should be able to pray to God in their own language, and he wrote often in the dialect of Umbria instead of Latin.
+He believed commoners should be able to pray to God in their own language and often wrote in Umbrian rather than Latin.

 The anonymous 20th-century prayer "Make Me an Instrument of Your Peace" is widely attributed to Francis, but there is no evidence for it.

 In art

-The Franciscan Order promoted devotion to the life of Francis from his canonization onwards.
-The order commissioned many works for Franciscan churches, either showing him with sacred figures, or episodes from his life.
+The Franciscan Order promoted devotion to the life of Francis from his canonization onwards, and Francis appeared in European art soon after his death.
+The order commissioned many works for Franciscan churches, either showing him with sacred figures or episodes from his life.
 There are large early fresco cycles in the Basilica of San Francesco d'Assisi, parts of which are shown above.

 There are countless seventeenth- and eighteenth-century depictions of Saint Francis of Assisi and a musical angel in churches and museums throughout western Europe.
 The titles of these depictions vary widely, at times describing Francis as "consoled", "comforted", in "ecstasy" or in "rapture"; the presence of the musical angel may or may not be mentioned.